EitanBlumin/sp_GenerateTableDDLScript/README.md

  	- Non-default Filegroups
 	- In-Memory tables

+## Contribution & Issue Submission

+This is an open-source project, and therefore you may freely submit your own issue and pull requests, if you wish to contribute.

+Any contribution is welcome.

+You may view the currently opened issues at the [GitHub Issues page](https://github.com/EitanBlumin/sp_GenerateTableDDLScript/issues).

 ## Acknowledgements:

 The script is mainly based off of the sp_ScriptTable stored procedure originally published by Tim Chapman in this URL: